Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 > There was no intention to defame _software architects_ but to qualify the term as an honor rather than a job title for a bundle of _avant_ practices with strong practical backup.<sup>👩‍👦‍👦</sup>

-Finally, salt all this with a bitter reminder that major development doesn't raise _Pantheons_ but routinely adapts requirements to known and tried solutions with quite a decent input of cutting-edge and invention.
+Finally, salt all this with a bitter reminder that major projects don't develop _Pantheons_ but routinely cast requirements to known and tried solutions with a decent input of cutting-edge and invention.

 <div dir=rtl><samp>"<b>.Smith will suffice</b>"</samp><br /><i><sup>🔨</sup>Agent Smith</i></div>